The store will not work correctly when cookies are disabled.

 Know you need to determine what's best for you to succeed.
 Continue the same path of sleepless nights and days?
 That can lead to success in the present but problems in the future.
 Not simply health-related.
 Rather, mistakes that can affect you or your clients.

-Establish a sleep pattern to increase your energy and productivity?
-That’s probably the best answer.
+Establish a sleep pattern to increase your energy and productivity.
+That's probably the best answer.
 What you determine depends on your past habits.
-If you’re a napper, go that route.
-If you get eight hours of sleep a night, then stop what you’re doing at a good point, wind down, and get a good night’s rest.
+If you're a napper, go that route.
+If you get eight hours of sleep a night, stop what you're doing at a good point, wind down, and get a good night's rest.

 Seek help if you have some form of parasomnia so you can put your brain to rest and your body.
 Numerous medications and treatments can help with this.
 If you're uncomfortable taking sleeping pills, consider meditation, hypnotherapy, or natural products like melatonin.